sammarth-k/sammarth-k/README.md

 ### Hi there I'm Sammarth👋

 - CS + Math @ Yale
-- 👯 I’m looking to collaborate on anything
+- RA @ Yale School of Management working on NLP in Finance and Shiller Index
 - 💬 Ask me about my projects or anything you want!
 - 📫 How to reach me: sam.kumar@yale.edu
 - 😄 Pronouns: he/him